Best Tent Stakes of 2025

 • Too heavy/bulky for backpacking

-For windy days on the beach, we wouldn’t be caught without our Orangescrew Anchors.
-These stakes are perfect for anchoring down your camping tent or sun shade in loose sand or sediment, and will provide a more secure hold than any other stake type.
-We also like that the screw design means we can leave the stake mallet at home and we don’t have to try to drive a stake into the ground with our flip flops.
-The Orangescrews are quite expensive, though, so they may not be a practical purchase for those who do most of their camping in forests or in other areas with hard-packed ground.
+For windy days on the beach, we wouldn’t be caught without our Orange Screw Ultimate Ground Anchors.
+These stakes are perfect for anchoring down your camping tent or sun shade in loose sand or sediment, providing a more secure hold than any other stake type.
+We also like that the screw design means we can leave the stake mallet at home.
+Likewise, there’s no need to drive a stake into the ground with our flip flops.
+Their screw-in design is both a time-saver and a comfort.

 Closeup of a hiker's foot pressing an MSR Ground Hog tent stake into the dirt